hbroek/reken/documentation/developer-guide/chapter-7.md

 </article>
 ```

-In this example we add an image to display the profile picture and set its `src` property with the `data-attr-src` attribute.
+In this example, we add an image to display the profile picture and set its `src` property with the `data-attr-src` attribute.
 We also add the phone and email fields with the `data-attr-href` attribute and use the `data-text` attribute to display it.

-- **Conditional Rendering**: Employ the `data-if` attribute to conditionally show or hide elements.
+- **Conditional Rendering**: Employ the `data-if` attribute to show or hide elements conditionally.
 For example, you can display different content based on user preferences.

 ```html
     <img data-if="showPhoto" ...."/>
 ```

-In example we add a `data-if` attribute to the image to conditionally display the profile picture of the employee.
-If the `showPhoto` is `true` the photo is visible, if it is set to `false` the photo is hidden.
+In this example, we add a `data-if` attribute to the image to conditionally display the profile picture of the employee.
+If the `showPhoto` is `true` the photo is visible, if it is set to `false`, the photo is hidden.

 - **Styling and Animation**: The `data-style` and `data-class` attribute enables dynamic CSS styling.
 You can create styles based on state and/or changes triggered by user actions.